Queens Park Rangers F.C.: Rise to prominence (1920s–1960s)

-The Golden Era (1970s)
+The golden era (1970s)

 Terry Venables joined from Spurs at the beginning of the 1969–70 season and Rodney Marsh was sold to Manchester City.
 During this time, new QPR heroes emerged including Phil Parkes, Don Givens, Dave Thomas and Stan Bowles.
 These new signings were in addition to home-grown talent such as Dave Clement, Ian Gillard, Mick Leach and Gerry Francis.

-In 1972 QPR were promoted to Division One (the top tier of English football), under manager Jim Gregory.
+In 1972 QPR were promoted to Division One (the top tier of English football), under manager Gordon Jago.

 In 1974, Dave Sexton joined as manager and in 1975–76 led QPR to the runners-up spot in the First Division, missing out on the championship by only one point, with a squad containing seven England internationals and internationals from the home nations.
 After completing their 42-game season, QPR sat at the top of the league, one point ahead of Liverpool who went on to defeat Wolverhampton Wanderers to clinch the title.
 Wolves were relegated to the Second Division that same season.
 The late 1970s also saw some cup success with Rangers reaching the semi-finals of the League Cup and in their first entry into European football reached the quarter-finals of the UEFA Cup losing to AEK Athens on penalties.
 Following Sexton's departure in 1977 the club eventually slipped into the Second Division in 1979.

-Promotions, Relegations and two cup finals (1980s)
+Promotions, relegations and two cup finals (1980s)

 In 1980 Terry Venables took over as manager and in 1981 the club installed an artificial turf pitch.
 In 1982 QPR, still playing in the Second Division, reached the FA Cup final for the only time in the club's history, facing holders Tottenham Hotspur.
 Tottenham won 1–0 in a replay.
 The following season QPR went on to win the Second Division championship and returned to English football's top division.
 After a respectable fifth-place finish, and UEFA Cup qualification, the following year, Venables departed to become manager of Barcelona.
 In 1988 the club had a new chairman, 24-year-old Richard Thompson.
 Over the next seven years, various managers came and went at Loftus Road and the club spent many seasons finishing mid-table and avoiding relegation.
 The most successful season during this period was the 1987–88 season in which QPR finished fifth, although missing out on a UEFA Cup campaign due to the ban on English clubs in European competition as a result of the Heysel Stadium disaster.
 They were also runners-up in the 1986 League Cup, losing to Oxford United.